 I finally gave up trying to get a straight answer from Uber support.
 I wasn’t getting any answers and I was only getting more annoyed.

-It’s hard to drive for Uber when a throttled iPhone
+It’s hard to drive for Uber with a throttled iPhone

 Friday was a really short day.
 Not because I wanted it to be, but because AT&T throttled my unlimited data down to dial-up speed.
 My unlimited data had reached its monthly limit and would stay throttled until the following day when the account began its new month.
 Uber sent me only one passenger request Friday.
 I canceled the second the app gave me the option.
 The passenger would not come out of his house.
 I received the $5.25 cancellation fee.
 I’m going to start doing that from now on.
 If the passenger doesn’t show up within the time allotted, I’m canceling.